bhuvanasudhagarbhuvana-max/Byjus-Learning-Analytics-Dashboard/README.md

 # Byju's Learning Analytics Dashboard

 ## Project Overview
 This project is an interactive Microsoft Excel dashboard built to analyze student learning performance, course completion, quiz scores, and revenue.
-The dataset was cleaned and transformed using Power Query before creating the dashboard.
+The dataset was cleaned and transformed using Power Query before creating two diffirent type of dashboard.

 ## Tools Used
 - Microsoft Excel